Alyxsqrd/BHPatched/README.md

 # Brick Hill Patched

-This program allows you to open the Brick Hill Workshop created with Godot Engine.
+This script allows you to play the new Brick Hill Workshop made with Godot Engine offline.

 [Click here](https://github.com/Alyxsqrd/WTBArchiver/releases/latest) to download the latest version.